All-female band: 2000s and 2010s

 In Japan, the 2010s brought a boom of all-female heavy metal bands forming and gaining mainstream attention.
 Although considered pioneers as the first to form in 2007, Destrose never achieved commercial success.
 Aldious have been cited as the initiators of the movement when their first album Deep Exceed (2010) topped the Oricon Indies Albums Chart and reached number 15 on the main chart.
 Another notable girls metal band is Cyntia, who are believed to have been the first of the movement to join a major record label when they signed to Victor Entertainment in 2013.
 Other bands include Mary's Blood, Fate Gear, and Lovebites, the last of which won the 2018 Metal Hammer Golden Gods Award for Best New Band.
+Another example of all-female band is the Brazilian death metal band Crypta, formed 2019 in São Paulo.
+They released their first album titled Echoes of The Soul through Napalm Records in 2021.
+Crypta performed at the Wacken Open Air 2022 festival.

+In the 2010s, some groups that would typically fit the description of an all-female band began expressing their ambivalence towards the term, and similar terms such as "girl band" or "female-fronted band".
+Female musicians have written about the gendered double standard behind such descriptors, pointing out how seldom the term "all-male band" is used, and that a society with gender equality would not describe types of musical groups based on the gender of their members.
+Prominent bands who have adopted this viewpoint include American pop rock trio Haim, and Australian alternative rock trio Camp Cope.

 Outside pop music

 All-female bands are not restricted to the mainstream genres.
 The British/Australian string quartet Bond play classical crossover (first and second violin, viola, and cello) and sing the occasional vocals that accompany some of their tracks.
 Many bands across many genres are all-female, such as the psychedelic folk group Spires That in the Sunset Rise.